Leaseweb/leaseweb-go-sdk/Readme.md

 # Leaseweb Go SDK

-This package provides a client for Leaseweb's REST API.
+This package provides a golang client for Leaseweb's REST API.

 ### Installation